Conditional Sales Contracts & California Civil Code

 Read the information below and start the quiz whenever you're ready.
 You can come back to this page at any time.

 Conditional Sales Contract

-- A Contract Cancellation Option* with a “2-day cooling-off period” (not required for sales of new vehicles, motorcycles, off-highway, RVs, commercial vehicles and vehicles over $40k)
+- A Contract Cancellation Option* with a “2-day cooling-off period” (not required for motorcycles, off-highway vehicles, RVs, commercial vehicles and vehicles over $40k)